Departures are possible from the Northern villages of Kuujjuaq or Kangiqsujuaq.

 FISHING

-For non-beneficiaries who would like to fish, make sure you have your provincial fishing licence with you prior to contacting the Park to obtain your Park permit.
+For non-beneficiaries who would like to fish, make sure you have your provincial fishing license with you prior to contacting the park to obtain your park permit.
 You must bring you own fishing gear.
-All catches must be consumed on site (maximum 3), except for a single catch which may be taken out of the Park.
-IMPORTANT: Fishing or swimming in Pingualuk Lake (crater) is strictly prohibited as it is an extreme preservation area.
+All catches must be consumed on site (maximum 3), except for a single catch which may be taken out of the park.

 CANOE AND KAYAKING